center-for-knowledge-communication/mathspring/README.md

 Start Tomcat from IntelliJ:
 Tools -> External Tools -> Tomcat, this will start the Tomcat server.
+This will keep the Tomcat server running in a terminal.

 Build using Maven and deploy to Tomcat:
 Run -> Edit Configurations -> + (Add) -> Maven.